xpladev/docs/content/en/docs/develop/core-modules/zero-reward.md

 - type : `string`

-`Address` is the validator address and has a prefix of `xplavaloper1`.
+`Address` is the validator address with a prefix of `xplavaloper1`.

 #### Power